Effects of Pornography on Relationships

 Partner Coping Techniques

-Having a partner with a pornography addiction can be very challenging and spouses often feel responsible or blame themselves for their partner’s behavior (Schneider, 2000a; Schneider, 2003).
-Support groups or talking to a qualified individual may provide the partner with a safe place to share frustrations and learn coping skills.
+Having a partner with problematic pornography use can be very challenging, and spouses often feel responsible or blame themselves for their partner’s behavior (Schneider, 2003).
+Support groups or talking to a qualified individual may provide the partner with a safe place to share their frustrations and learn coping skills.
 It should be remembered that it is impossible to make others change; only they can choose to make the choice to change.
 With this in mind, partners need to be encouraging and supportive of their partner’s decision to change.
 Admitting an addiction is not easy for the user, and loving and compassionate partners can encourage change and help the user find positive methods of working through the addiction (Maltz & Maltz, 2006; Zitzman & Butler, 2005).
 In order to provide this support, partners may also need to seek out support to deal with their own pain through this challenging time.
 Taking time to engage in healthy activities may also help partners to boost their emotional and physical health and regain self-esteem.

 Healing as a Couple

-When both individuals are committed to working together to have a healthy relationship, they can begin to repair their relationship.
-While this process may take time, if both partners are willing, it is possible to build or rebuild a loving and connected relationship.
-Because of the nature of pornography use and its possible effects on relationships, guidance from a qualified counselor or therapist can be helpful during the healing process.
-Couples may also choose to seek counsel with a trusted religious leader to provide support and guidance during this process.
-Some of the areas that may need to be addressed include issues of trust, gaining empathy, and moving from anger to forgiveness (Bird, 2006; Maltz & Maltz, 2006; Zitzman, & Butler, 2005).
+Couples may also seek counsel with a trusted religious leader to provide support and guidance during this process.
+Some of the areas to address in this process include issues of communicating with understanding instead of blame, restoring trust, gaining empathy, and moving from anger to forgiveness (Bird, 2006; Hawkins, 2022; Maltz & Maltz, 2006; Zitzman & Butler, 2009).
 Gaining communication skills and new ways of approaching intimacy as a couple may also help the relationship.
-While the process of healing as a couple can be challenging, through time and the help of qualified individuals it is possible for couples to renew trust, improve communication, and increase intimacy.
+While the process of healing as a couple can be challenging, through time and the help of qualified individuals, it is possible for couples to renew trust, improve communication, and increase intimacy.

 Seeking Help

 There are many resources available for those seeking help.
-In addition to finding a qualified therapist or counselor in your area, some may choose to ask a trusted clergy member for additional resources.
+In addition to finding a qualified therapist or counselor in your area, some may ask a trusted clergy member for additional resources.
 There are also several online resources:

-- www.sexaa.org Sex Addicts Anonymous (SAA) This group helps men and women overcome sexual addictions through a twelve-step process.
-They provide referral information for finding an SAA meeting in local areas as well as providing SAA meetings via Internet chat and telephone conference calls.
+This group helps men and women overcome sexual addictions through a twelve-step process.
+They provide referral information for finding SAA meetings in local areas and via Internet chat and telephone conference calls. - Life Star Therapy

 Conclusion

-Involvement in pornography is often a taboo subject to discuss in society, and yet it can be very destructive to individuals and their relationships.
-Pornography viewing behaviors can be challenging to overcome, but if there is a desire to change, healing is possible for both individuals and their relationships.
+Involvement in pornography is often a taboo subject to discuss in society, yet it can be very destructive to individuals and their relationships.
+Pornography viewing behaviors can be challenging to overcome, but if there is a desire to change, healing is possible for individuals and their relationships.

 References